Websites become accessible to all people

 Originally, W3C focused on the standardization of web protocols so that websites and web tools are compatible with each other.
 Each W3C standard is reviewed, tested and analyzed several times before it is approved by the members.

 Internet accessibility was an early topic addressed by the W3C.
 The first version of the WCAG was published in 1999.
-It was revised in 2018, resulting in the WCAG 2.1 guideline that we know today.
+It was revised in 2018, resulting in the WCAG guideline we know today.

 Principles of the WCAG